 It is mandatory for German citizens, as all other visa-exempt nationals, to obtain an electronic travel authorization before departure from their home country.
 The NZeTA, Electronic Travel Authority, will allow German passport holders to spend up to 90 consecutive days in NZ for tourism purposes.

 New Zealand eTA for citizens of Germany is valid for 2 years or until the passport expiry date, whichever happens to expire first.
 NZ eTA from Germany supports multiple entries and allows for stays of up to 90 days.
 An International Visitor Conservation and Tourism Levy (IVL NZ) needs to be paid when applying for the eTA NZ and will last for the total validity of the eTA.

-The application process is fast and simple.
+Obtaining an NZeTA for German citizens is fast and simple.
 Applicants have to answer a series of basic questions on the online application form.
-While a response for the eTA can be expected within 1 business day, applicants are advised to apply at least 72 hours in advance to allow extra processing time in the event that they are required to submit additional documents.
+While a response for the eTA can be expected within 1 business day, applicants are advised to apply at least 3 business days in advance to allow extra processing time in the event that they are required to submit additional documents.

 Do German citizens need a visa for New Zealand?

 Starting October 1st, 2019, German passport holders need to obtain a New Zealand eTA for tourism purposes before departure.
-The NZeTA for German Citizens is valid for 2 years and allow multiple visits for maximum periods of 90 consecutive days.
+The NZeTA for German Citizens is valid for 2 years and allows multiple visits for maximum periods of 90 consecutive days each.

 The implementation of the electronic travel authorization is based on improving border and national security in New Zealand as well as making the border control process faster for visa-exempt visitors.

 eTA New Zealand document requirements for citizens of Germany

 - Passport with at least 3 months of remaining validity counting from the date of intended exit from New Zealand

 A filled-out application form for the NZ eTA for Germany

 - eTA and IVL payment by credit or debit card

 - A valid email address